leosantos2003/Foundations-of-NLP/README.md

 This repository documents the learnings on some of the foundations of Natural Language Processing.

-The focuses were on (1) understanding the theory behind semantic search and implement a practical example, (2) mapping and understanding each step of the Retrieval-Augmented Generation (RAG) pipeline and (3) setting up the base of project developments environment and exploring the abstractions of the LangChain framework.
+The focuses were on (1) understanding the theory behind semantic search and implement a practical example, (2) mapping and understanding each step of the Retrieval-Augmented Generation (RAG) pipeline and (3) setting up the base of project development environments and exploring the abstractions of the LangChain framework.

 ## Semantic Search

-Traditional information search works in a relatively simple way, by looking for exact keyword matches. **Semantic search**, on the other hand, searches for meaning.
+Traditional information search works in a relatively simple way, by looking for exact keyword matches. **Semantic Search**, on the other hand, searches for meaning.
 The central concept behind it are the Vector Space Model and the Embeddings.

 1. **Vector Space Model**: Approach that represents text as vectors in a multidimensional space, where proximity indicates semantic similarity.
 The main idea is that texts with similar meanings will be positioned close to each other on this map.